nathansheaouedraogo/bleach_cleanings_data_analysis/experimental_times_dicts/README.md

 ## READ THIS BEFORE PROCEEDING ##

-This dictionary accepts 2 sets of 5 linked lists.
+This dictionary accepts 2 sets of 5 linked lists as default.
 Therefore index[0] for condition, peak_start_datetime, etc... all refer to the SAME PEAK.
+You can add or remove nested dictionaries it will not affect the program!

+Potential warning:
+Currently, the program assumes 2 conditions present (ie illuminated, non-illuminated) but this is only used when automatic highlighting of peaks is turned on.
+This feature has not been implimented yet.

+You may rename nested dictionaries to whatever you want, however you CANNOT rename any of the keys.
+Doing so will break the code unless you modify ALL key/value pairs!

 This is not the EXACT experimental times, rather it is what you observe AFTER running in plotly.
-Please note this as this will affect the area, peak concentration, and decay constant!
+Please note this as choosing the times will affect the area, peak concentration, and decay constant!

 Finally: DO NOT RENAME THE DIRECTORY OR THE PROGRAM WILL CRASH!!!

 ## STEPS ##

-1. Create a new .txt file named EXACTLY as followed: 'yyyy-mm-dd - yyyy-mm-dd'.
-You may omit the second date entry if your experiments only spanned a single day.
-Copy and paste the dictionary under the 'COPY ME' heading below.
+1. Navigate to 'experimental_times_dicts and create a new .txt file named EXACTLY as followed (yes including whitespaces!): 'yyyy-mm-dd - yyyy-mm-dd'.
+You may omit the second date and all whitespaces if your experiments only spanned a single day.
+Copy and paste the dictionary under the 'COPY ME' heading below into this text file.
+As mentioned above, you may rename the nested dictionaries, add more entries, or remove any without worry.
+EMPTY DICTIONARIES WILL BREAK THE CODE!
+Remove all empty dictionaries before proceeding.
+Once you are done, please fill out the conditions of each expected peak (you can modify later on as well).

 2. Load your plotly dataset, zoom in to the desired peak(s)

 3. On the graph, take note of a range which is a good APPROXIMATION of the background and append the start to 'background_start_datetime' and 'background_end_datetime' The values of the background are calculated as a mean.